On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Related works

 The generalized smooth condition was first proposed for twice differentiable functions by \cite{zhang2020why} (see \eqref{eq:general_smooth_2}) to explain the acceleration mechanism of gradient-clipping.
 This assumption was extensively confirmed in experiments of large-scale language models \cite{zhang2020why}.
 Later, \cite{zhang2020improved} further relaxed it to a more general form in \eqref{eq:general_smooth_1} allowing for first-order differentiable functions.
 Subsequently, a series of works \cite{qian2021understanding,zhao2021convergence,reisizadeh2023variance} studied different algorithms' convergence under this condition.

 In the field of adaptive methods, \cite{faw2023beyond} provided a convergence bound for AdaGrad-Norm assuming \eqref{eq:affine} and \eqref{eq:general_smooth_1} with $q=1$, albeit requiring $\sigma_1 < 1$.
-Based on the same conditions, \cite{wang2023convergence}, a work mentioned in Section \ref{sec:discuss_affine}, improved the convergence rate to the form in \eqref{eq:adaptive} without restriction on $\sigma_1$. \cite{wang2022provable} explored how Adam without corrective terms behaves under generalized smoothness with $q=1$ and \eqref{eq:affine}.
-However, they could only assert convergence to a bounded region as shown in \eqref{eq:bounded_region}. \cite{crawshaw2022robustness} showed that an Adam-type algorithm converges to a stationary point under a stronger coordinate-wise generalized smooth condition.
-Recently, \cite{rakhlinconvergence} provided a novel framework to derive high probability convergence bound for vanilla Adam under the generalized smooth and bounded noise case.
-However, their bound relies on rigorous requirements to tune hyper-parameters, which seems hard to check.
+Based on the same conditions, \cite{wang2023convergence} improved the convergence rate to the form in \eqref{eq:adaptive} without any restriction on $\sigma_1$. \cite{wang2022provable} explored how randomly reshuffled Adam behaves under generalized smoothness with $q=1$ and \eqref{eq:affine}, showing the convergence when $\beta_2$ exceeds a threshold. \cite{crawshaw2022robustness} showed that an Adam-type algorithm converges to a stationary point under a stronger coordinate-wise generalized smooth condition.
+Recently, \cite{rakhlinconvergence} provided a novel framework to derive high probability convergence bound for Adam under the generalized smooth and sub-Gaussian noise case.

-It's worthy noting that previous convergence results for adaptive methods all required problem-parameters to tune step-sizes.
-We believe that this requirement is a necessary trade-off due to the more relaxed smooth conditions.
-In this paper, we prove that vanilla Adam can reach a stationary point at a rate of $\mathcal{O}(\text{poly}(\log T)/\sqrt{T} )$, under the generalized smooth condition and with a general noise model in Assumption (A3), also requiring pre-tuning step-sizes.
+In this paper, we consider a more general noise setup and investigate Adam's convergence under the generalized smooth landscape.
+We prove that Adam is powerful enough to find a stationary point with properly tuned step-sizes even under these relaxed assumptions.
+Moreover, the convergence rate is not essentially harmed by the relaxation of noise and smoothness, matching the optimal $\mathcal{O}(1/\sqrt{T})$ rate up to logarithm factors.